TinosNitso/AutoCove-Plugin/README.md

 ![alt text](https://github.com/TinosNitso/AutoCove-Plugin/blob/main/v1.0.5.WebP)

+I've just noticed an important bug where the decoder only works properly on the 2nd try!
+Will be fixed next time around.
+When opening a wallet paste the raw hex in to the plugin **twice**.
+I didn't test the plugin initialization properly.

 Unfortunately v1.0.5 doesn't retain highlighting properly when switching spells (like in above WebP).
 Next version will remember the highlighted text!
 There will be an ASM (assembly) option (probably a check-box) which removes all leading blue bytes whenever possible, or else assumes they're already removed.
 ASM will help with CashScript compatibility, because its "bytecode" is in ASM by default (currently use `cashc --hex` for AutoCove compatibility).
-There'll be other improvements, too.

 ![alt text](https://github.com/TinosNitso/AutoCove-Plugin/blob/main/v1.0.5-macOS.png)